RobertAudi/fire/README.markdown

 Finally, you can specify the `--parent` option along with the name of a class to change the parent controller.

+#### Create views

+If you generated a blank controller with fire and added actions to it later on, or if you created a controller manually and can't be bothered to create a view for each action manually, fire lets you generate views for those actions!
+All you have to do is to call the views generator with the name of the controller in question:

+    fire g views users

+This will generate a view for each **public** action in the users controller. **NOTE:** Actions that start with an underscore (`_`) are not considered public.

 #### Create a model

     fire g model post title:string body:text created_at:datetime updated_at:datetime